queenmcsteve/e-commerce-back-end/README.md

 # Installation Instructions

-Install dependencies using `npm i`, connect to MySQL and run db/schema.sql to create database.
-Then from terminal, run `node seeds/index.js` to seed data.
-Finally, run `node server.js` to start the server.
+Install dependencies (mysql2, express, sequelize, dotenv) using `npm i`, connect to MySQL and run db/schema.sql to create database.
+Then from terminal, run `node seeds/index.js` or `npm run seed` to seed data.
+Finally, run `node server.js` or `npm start` to start the server.

 # Usage